shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 Use the Shopgate Cart Integration SDK with the expandable “ShopgateLibraryException” class containing predefined error codes.
 When throwing a “ShopgateLibraryException”, it gets logged automatically.

 #### Option 2:
-If your plugin is developed in a language other than PHP, you have to implement the logging and answering error messages to Shopgate Plugin API’s calls yourself.
+If your plugin is developed in a language other than PHP, you have to implement the logging and answering error messages to Shopgate Plugin APIs calls yourself.
 You will find additional links to the individual approaches on the right side, in the “Ways of implementation” box.

 ## Log Files